aloussase/gaya/docs/reference/function.md

 add(1, 2). (* Output: 3 *)
 ```

 `::` is used to declare variables at the top level.
-You could also store it
+You could also store it in
-using a `let` expression since functions are first-class citizens in Gaya.
+a local binding using a `let` expression, since functions are first-class
+citizens in Gaya.

 Finally, if the last argument to function call is itself a function, you can
-put it outside the parenthesis (a so called trailing function):
+put it outside the parenthesis (a so called _trailing function_):

 ```
 (1, 2, 3, 4)